derek0x/KeyShardLab/README.md

 `src/digest.py` reads the log again, builds a few bullet points, and can write them to `data/digest_summary.md`.
 I usually run `python -m src.digest --limit 4 --out data/digest_summary.md` after a session to keep a readable short-form record of the most recent vaults.

+## Tracking coverage

+`src/backups.py` keeps score of where shards end up most often and can print the top locations per log file.
+The helper mirrors the sample output under `data/backup_summary.md`, and I run `python -m src.backups --limit 4` to keep the coverage list handy for planning distribution changes.

 ## Jotting lab notes

 The project keeps a small Markdown log under `data/lab_notes.md` and `src/note_keeper.py` can append entries for me.
 Running `python -m src.note_keeper "Experimenting with planners tonight"` stamps the current time and saves the entry so I can remember what I was testing in each session.